 “Less Intensive Verification” means, for the purposes of this article, the offset verification services provided in interim years between full offset verifications of an Offset Project Data Report; less intensive verification of an Offset Project Data Report only requires data checks and document reviews of an Offset Project Data Report based on the analysis and risk assessment in the most current sampling plan developed as part of the most recent full offset verification services.
 This level of verification may only be used if the offset verifier can provide findings with a reasonable level of assurance.

+“Light-Duty Vehicle Assembly” means the manufacturing of a light-duty vehicle.

+“Light-Duty Vehicle” means a passenger vehicle with a gross vehicle weight rating under 8,500 pounds.

 “Limited Use Holding Account” means an account in which allowances are placed after an entity qualifies for a direct allocation under section 95890(b) or 95890(f).
 Allowances placed in this account can only be removed for consignment to the auction pursuant to section 95831(a)(3).

 “Linkage” means the approval of compliance instruments from an external greenhouse gas emission trading system (GHG ETS) to meet compliance obligations under this article, and the reciprocal approval of compliance instruments issued by California to meet compliance obligation in an external GHG ETS.